thjsal/thjsal.github.io/index.md

-I am an astrophysicist working currently as a Postdoctoral researcher in [University of Amsterdam](https://www.uva.nl/en/) (The Netherlands) in collaboration with Anna Watts.
+I am an astrophysicist working currently as a Postdoctoral researcher in [University of Amsterdam](https://www.uva.nl/en/) (The Netherlands) in collaboration with the group of Anna Watts.
 I study neutron stars using X-ray instruments like NICER and IXPE.
 Previously, I finished my PhD (at the end of 2020) in [University of Turku](https://www.utu.fi/en/university) (Finland) in the high-energy astrophysics group of Juri Poutanen.